jreisinger/docs/data/notes/sec/hmac.md

 # Keyed hashing

-Hash functions are useful for ensuring data integrity - has the data changed?.
-But they won't help with data (or message) authentication - who authored this data?.
+Hash functions are useful for ensuring data integrity - has the data changed?
+But they won't help with data (or message) authentication - who authored this data?
 For this you need:

 * a key
 * a keyed hash function